isaacs/github/CONTRIBUTING.md

 [isaacs/github#6](https://github.com/isaacs/github/issues/6) for the reasons why this repository exists.

-If you file an issue in this repository, be sure to also email support@github.com and include a link to the issue you have created.
+If you file an issue in this repository, be sure to also provide feedback to github through their support page [here](https://support.github.com/contact/feedback) and include a link to the issue you have created.
 Also be sure to add as a comment to your issue any response(s) you receive from GitHub regarding your issue.